Ross Perot Memoriam from his grassroots: The Imperfect Insurgency

-Perot’s passing could never come at a good time, but again Perot's timing, just as new independent leadership is emerging inside and outside all parties, is remarkable.
-Michigan Congressman Justin Amash’s independent declaration on July 4th was nearly simultaneous to Mark Cuban’s blistering talk about our nation’s finances.
+Perot’s passing could never come at a good time, but again Perot’s timing, just as new independent leadership is emerging inside and outside all parties, is remarkable.
+Michigan Congressman Justin Amash’s announcement that he was leaving the GOP to become an independent was nearly simultaneous to Mark Cuban’s blistering talk about our nation’s finances.

 In our humble opinion, our biggest failure was our lack of investment in the development of the independent voter.
 We have been left far too vulnerable to the two major parties, which poll, push and label us as their swing voters, locking us in the “partisan death spiral” about which Amash laments.

 In our view, Perot’s greatest contribution was his willingness to participate in a grand experiment that failed.

 We would do well to follow the guy with the Texas twang and his famous charts in tow, by understanding the primary role of the politician is to educate us — not to polarize and politicize us.